 You can’t execute enterprise level SEO by working with a handful of publishers and influencers at a time.
 Outreach campaigns MUST be scalable in order to make a measurable impact.
 That’s where precision-targeted, personalized outreach comes into play.

 Take strategic outreach at Terakeet.
 Our Chorus SEO technology wraps cutting-edge CRM functionality around a database of over 9 million publishers and influencers.
 The result is an intuitive platform that allows our teams to scale SEO and conduct strategic outreach to hypertargeted communities interested in your brand.

-We brainstorm innovative content marketing ideas for clients based on an analysis of the competitive landscape and of the funnel for the desired topics.
-Then, we activate hundreds (or sometimes even thousands) of people who are influential in a given market space with new, interesting content.
+We brainstorm innovative content marketing ideas for clients based on their purchase funnel and the competitive landscape.
+Then, we activate thousands of people who are influential in a given market space with new, interesting content.
 By focusing on innovation and value, everything in the process is organic.